codekod/experiments/README.md

 - Switch images with jquery.easing
 - Add class to images based on width
 - Echojs for img lazy load added

+New:

+- Simple slide to pics added (use different classes for container),
+- (from above) List elements or anchors directly into container (ul for li).